 On December 16, 1891, two months after Stanford University opened its doors, the first Stanford Orchestra was organized.
 It consisted of eleven members.
 More than a century later, the Stanford Symphony Orchestra has grown to a 90 plus-member organization.

-The Stanford Symphony Orchestra (SSO) is the largest on-campus student music organization, supported by the Music Department and the Associated Students of Stanford University (ASSU).
+The Stanford Symphony Orchestra (SSO) is the largest student music organization on campus, supported by the Music Department and the Associated Students of Stanford University (ASSU).
 Membership is open to all members of the community, although priority is given to Stanford students.
-Every year, the SSO attracts a diverse membership ranging from local computer scientists and aeronautics graduate students to English majors.
-Each spring, the members elect committee members who donate their time to run the orchestra, taking care of everything from finances to publicity.
-During the years when tours are planned, an expanded committee is responsible for organizing the tour.
+Every year, SSO attracts a diverse group of graduate and undergraduate students from across campus, ranging from computer science and aeronautical engineers to English and History majors.
+Each spring, the orchestra elects committee members who help organize everything from finances and publicity to subsidized trips to hear the San Francisco Symphony and an annual SSO retreat in the Santa Cruz mountains.
+During years when tours are planned, an expanded committee is responsible for organizing the tour.